momalab/PAPER/training/README.md

   └──<cached_file_basename>.json
   ```

-## 3. Organize JSONs for C++ Inference
+## 3️⃣ Organize JSONs for C++ Inference
 This step consolidates all generated model JSON templates and dataset JSON templates into a unified directory structure expected by the C++ inference runtime.
-Run the script with the same dataset and model configuration used throughout the experiment workflow:

 ```bash
 bash src/organize_jsons_for_inference.sh cifar10 resnet18